bumzack/ocwd/README.md

   used by the ```postgres``` tool in the ```generic-tools``` crate and the LLMwrites/provides the SQL queries to answer the users questions.

+## Goals

+### Tools

+Implement the existing tools so that LLMs get real responses.

+List of goals:

+- WebShop statistics via chat
+- show arbitrary database data in a table in the SvelteKit FrontEnd (needs probably access to the filesystem, as this might be too much data for the chat to handle.)
+- create audio file, show it in the chat conversation
+- generate images and show them in the chat conversation

+### my own assistant

+In a chat I want to be able to add ToDos, appointments and notes. it should be possible to include a URL or multiple URLs (e.g. links to JIRA tickets)
+Then I want to be able to "query" these entries.
+Just use a simple postgres database that can store text and a type.
+For the fun of it maybe add [meilisearch](https://github.com/meilisearch/meilisearch)  for full text search.
+Not sure about RAGs, but meilisearch supports vector search.

+### overall goal

+Use Rust, not python :-)